bagustris/nlp-python/reference.md

 Grammar
 : Set of rule/formalism that is used to specify what sentence are possible in language

+History
+: List of arcs showing all generated arcs during parsing

 Lexicon
 : Dictionary of words and its type